1997 European Grand Prix: Post-race

-Schumacher/Villeneuve collision
+Schumacher–Villeneuve collision

-Before the race at Jerez, the president of the FIA, Max Mosley, had promised to issue penalties to anyone who tried to influence the outcome of the championship.
-Race stewards reviewed video footage of the collision between Villeneuve and Michael Schumacher and determined that it was "a racing incident" and took no further action against Schumacher.
-However, Schumacher was subsequently summoned to a disciplinary hearing by the FIA and on 11 November 1997, it was announced that Schumacher would be disqualified from the 1997 World Championship.
-This meant he lost his second place in the overall standings to Frentzen but he would retain his race victories and other results and would not be fined or face any further punishment in the following season.
+Before the race at Jerez, Max Mosley, the then president of the FIA, had promised to issue penalties to anyone who tried to influence the outcome of the championship.
+Before Jerez, Villeneuve and Schumacher almost never battled directly on the track.
+Race stewards reviewed video footage of the collision between Villeneuve and Schumacher, and determined that it was "a racing incident" and took no further action against Schumacher.

+Schumacher was subsequently summoned to a disciplinary hearing by the FIA.
+On 11 November 1997, it was announced that Schumacher would be disqualified from the 1997 World Championship in an unprecedented move.
+This meant he lost his second place in the overall standings to Frentzen but he would retain his race victories and other results and would not be fined or face any further punishment in the following season, and Ferrari would remain second in the championship.
+Schumacher accepted the decision and admitted having made a mistake.
 Max Mosley stated that the panel "concluded that although the actions were deliberate they were not premeditated".
 Schumacher was also ordered to take part in a road-safety campaign during the 1998 season.

-Ferrari also escaped unpunished despite Article 123 of the FIA International Sporting Code stating: "The entrant shall be responsible for all acts or omissions on the part of the driver."
-Under this rule, which has never been invoked for a driving incident, Ferrari could have been punished for failing to control its driver.
-When questioned on the subject Max Mosley said that the World Council had decided not to invoke Article 123.
-Another question which the World Council failed to address was whether or not there would be any public sanction against the stewards at Jerez, who had dismissed the Schumacher-Villeneuve incident, which, has been claimed, was a dereliction of their duty.
+Ferrari escaped unpunished despite Article 123 of the FIA International Sporting Code stating that "the entrant shall be responsible for all acts or omissions on the part of the driver", meaning that under this rule, which has never been invoked for a driving incident, Ferrari could have been punished for failing to control its driver by being excluded from the championship standings.
+When questioned on the subject Mosley said that the World Council had decided not to invoke Article 123.
+Another question which the World Council had not addressed was whether or not there would be any public sanction against the stewards at Jerez who had initially dismissed the Schumacher–Villeneuve collision.
+It has been argued that this was a dereliction of their duty.

+At the time, as former Ferrari technical director Ross Brawn recalled, Schumacher felt that it was Villeneuve's mistake and that he had been wronged but that, upon getting out of the car, having seen the footage as adrenaline had worn off, he realized he had made a mistake.
+Another view of the collision is that Villeneuve went into the corner too fast.
+Without Schumacher turning into him, he would have overshot the turn and possibly ended up in the gravel.
+In later years, Villeneuve himself admitted that he "would never have made that corner without [Schumacher's] push", and Schumacher stated in 2009 that if he could have his career over again, he would "do some things differently", citing Jerez 1997 as something that he would have changed in his career.